jishi/node-sonos-http-api/README.md

 #### Google (default if no other has been configured)

 Does not require any API keys.
 Please note that Google has been known in the past to change the requirements for its Text-to-Speech API, and this may stop working in the future.
-There is also limiations to have many request one is allowed to do in a specific time period.
+There is also limiations to how many requests one is allowed to do in a specific time period.

 The following language codes are supported